adammilward/PHPTask/WEATHER_API_README.md

 ## Using the API
 Accessing a weather forecast is expected to be a two step process (not including registering and logging in).

-If you already know a city id you can go straight to step 2.
+If you already know a city ID you can go straight to step 2.

 The endponts below all take get requests.